How to avoid broadband price increases

 If your minimum term is drawing to a close, it's worth looking into the deals that are available now to give yourself the best chance of maximising your savings on a new contract.

-Roughly a month before the end of your minimum term, you will be in a strong negotiating position with your current provider.
+Roughly a month before the end of your minimum term, you’ll be in a strong negotiating position with your current provider.
 If they can’t beat the top deals you’ve seen, you should consider switching.

 If your minimum term isn’t expiring for several months

-If your minimum term is due to end a few months from now, you’ll likely face an exit fee if you switch.
-These are often based on how long there is to go on your contract, so the earlier you leave, the more you'll pay.
+If you’ve got a while to go before the end of your minimum term, you’ll likely face an exit fee if you switch.
+These are usually based on how long there is to go on your contract.
+So the earlier you leave, the more you'll pay.

 How can I get a better price for my broadband?